Geography Request for Information

 - GPA – No specific score – this is one of the components that is reviewed

 - For both Domestic and International applicants: All application materials including letters of recommendation must be submitted by December 1st.

 - All applications are reviewed in January.
 If accepted, the student would start classes in the fall of the same year.

 No – many students do not have a formal undergraduate degree in Geography or a background in Geography.
 You can still apply.
 You do need to have the kind of knowledge presented in freshman level physical geography and freshman level human geography when you start your graduate classes.
-This knowledge will allow you to fully participate in the required classes, Geog 5152, History and Theory of Geography and Geog 5161, Research Design in Geography.
+This knowledge will allow you to fully participate in the required classes, GEOG 5152, History and Theory of Geography and GEOG 5161, Research Design in Geography.
 You can get this knowledge any way you choose: Take a class, audit a class, read a textbook on your own, etc. This preparation should be done prior to starting your graduate classes.

 Absolutely!
 This is an essential part of the application process.
-Please feel free to contact faculty by phone, email, or visit.
-It is usually easiest to reach faculty by email.
-If you decide on a visit to the campus, call or email the faculty member first and set up an appointment to be sure they will be here when you are.
-Tell them you are interested in applying to the Geography Department and what area you would like to work in.
-This kind of contact greatly helps the faculty member to decide which student fits best with which faculty member.
+Please feel free to contact faculty by phone, email, or schedule a visit to campus.
+We strongly recommend first contacting faculty be email.
+If you decide to visit campus, email the faculty member first and set up an appointment to be sure they will be available during your visit.
+Be sure to include in your email that you are interested in applying to the Geography Department and your area of research interest.
+You can ensure your compatibility with a the geography faculty by visiting the faculty profiles section of the department website.